Gemma-Analytics/ewah/README.md

 - MySQL
 - OracleSQL
 - Google Analytics (incremental only)
-- S3 (for JSON files stored in an S3 bucket, e.g. from Kinesis Firehose)
+- S3 (for CSV or JSON files stored in an S3 bucket, e.g. from Kinesis Firehose)
 - FX Rates (from Yahoo Finance)
 - Facebook (partially, so far: ads insights; incremental only)
 - Google Sheets